makiftutuncu/e/README.md

 ## Releases

-e packages are published to Maven Central and they are versioned according to [semantic versioning](https://semver.org) for package versions.
+e packages are published to Maven Central and they are versioned according to [semantic versioning](https://semver.org).
 Release process is managed by [sbt-release](https://github.com/sbt/sbt-release).

 ## Contributing